bakeiro/Light-PHP-documentation/src/getStarted/1Introduction.md

 - `config:` Here you can edit the routes, framework settings and the php ini settings
 - `engine:` This folder includes all the basic php files for running the framework, without one of this files the framework can't run
 - `library:` Here includes the dependencies that make everything easier, like database, session, template, useful functions etc
-- `writable:` This folder it's designed to store all the files, that change dynamically, like logs, cache, session in files (if the case) and more.